jacobeisenstein/language-change-tutorial/README.md

 # Installation

 All notebooks are based on Python 3.
-To ensure that you have all necessary packages, create a new `conda` environment:
+To ensure that you have all necessary packages, create a new `conda` environment (update conda if it asks you to):

 ```
 pip install --user conda #if necessary